4 Accounting Transactions that Use Journal Entries and How to Enter them in QBO

 To create a journal entry in QBO, you would click on the “+” (plus) sign in the top left corner and in the 4th column, under “other”, select journal entry.
 You would then enter the date, which is often the year end or period end date of the business and proceed to enter the accounts for the transaction.
 Each transaction needs at least one debit and one credit, however, there can be an unlimited number of debits and credits .
 For example a transaction for opening balances might have many line items.
 Also audit adjustments might all be reflected in one journal entry with several lines and numerous accounts.

-• Set up a new account in the chart of accounts called “shareholder loan”.
+When you have a shareholder loan payable the best way to record this is by setting up a new account in the chart of accounts called “shareholder loan”.
 The account type in QBO is current liability account (on the balance sheet) while the detail type is short term borrowings from related parties.

 Debit: Asset (eg. computer equipment, inventory, furniture etc)